Gauge/html_table_reporter/Readme.md

 ~\workspace\reports\myTestReport.html
 ```

-Your final option is in the mocha.opts config file / options object
+You can also set it in the mocha.opts config file
 ```
 {
     reporter: 'good-mocha-html-reporter', //good-mocha-html-reporter, spec, nyan